 Nitrous oxide, also known as laughing gas, is a safe sedative that your dentist will deliver through a nasal mask.
 The gas takes effect quickly once you begins to breath it in.
 You may feel a sense of bliss or tingling in your fingers and toes.

 During the entire procedure, we will monitor your vital signs for safety reasons.
-Once the treatment is done, we will remove the mask and the effects will wear off quickly.
+Once the treatment is complete, we will remove the mask and the effects will wear off quickly.
 This sedation method allows patients to remain fully conscious but relaxed and serene during their treatment.

 Oral conscious sedation